dandelionwebdesign/The-Events-Calendar-Shortcode/readme.txt

 * message - Message to show when there are no events.
 Defaults to 'There are no upcoming events at this time.'
 * viewall - Determines whether to show 'View all events' or not.
 Values can be 'true' or 'false'.
 Default to 'true' [ecs-list-events cat='festival' limit='3' order='DESC' viewall='false']
 * contentorder - Manage the order of content with commas.
 Default to `title, thumbnail, excerpt, date, venue`. [ecs-list-events cat='festival' limit='3' order='DESC' viewall='false' contentorder='title, thumbnail, excerpt, date, venue']
-* month - Show only specific Month. [ecs-list-events cat='festival' month='2015-06']
+* month - Show only specific Month.
+Type 'current' for displaying current month only [ecs-list-events cat='festival' month='2015-06']
 * past - Show Outdated Events. [ecs-list-events cat='festival' past='yes']
 * key - Order with Start Date [ecs-list-events cat='festival' key='start date']